cedar-policy/rfcs/text/0061-functions.md

 ## Summary

-This RFC proposes to support user-defined function-like macros in Cedar.
+This RFC proposes to support user-defined, function-like macros in Cedar.
-We call these Cedar Function Macros (macros for short).
-Cedar Function Macros provide a lightweight mechanism for users to create abstractions in their policies, aiding readability and reducing the chance for errors.
+Cedar macros provide a lightweight mechanism for users to create abstractions in their policies, aiding readability and reducing the chance for errors.
-Cedar Function Macros have restrictions to ensure termination and efficiency, maintain the feasibility of validation and analysis, and help ensure policies are readable.
+Cedar macros have restrictions to ensure termination and efficiency, maintain the feasibility of validation and analysis, and help ensure policies are readable.
-An important implementation note is that Cedar policies may be implemented purely through desugaring.

 ### Basic Example

-Looking at the linked issue, the *semantic versioning* (SemVer) use case is a perfect use-case for functions.
-SemVer can be trivially encoded within Cedar’s existing expression language.
+Looking at the linked issue [#637](https://github.com/cedar-policy/cedar/issues/637), *semantic versioning* (SemVer) is a perfect use-case for macros: it can be trivially encoded within Cedar’s existing expression language, but doing so would make policies hard to read.

 ```
 // Permit access when the api is greater than 2.1